Do you need your parents' permission to see a doctor?

 The Infants Act in British Columbia says that children (anyone under 19 years of age) can consent (agree) to their own medical care — if they're capable.

-If the doctor or other health care provider explains these things and decides that the child understands them, he or she can treat the child without permission from the parents or guardians.
+If the doctor or other health care provider explains these things and decides that the child understands them, the care provider can treat the child without permission from the parents or guardians.
 The child may have to sign a consent form.

 There's no set age when a child becomes "capable."
-Doctors must use their best judgment in each case to decide if an individual child is capable.
+Doctors must use their best judgment in each case to decide if the child is capable.
 It depends on how mature the child is and how serious the medical treatment is.

 Children who are capable can normally get medical treatment without their parents' or guardian's consent for things like birth control, abortion, mental health problems, sexually transmitted diseases, or alcohol and drug addiction.

-The Justice Education Society’s website Legal Rights for Youth has different topics on how the law applies to youth, including medical rights.
+The Justice Education Society’s website Legal Rights for Youth has information on how the law applies to youth, including medical rights.
 Other topics include age-based legal rights, family break-up, work, driving, mental health, abuse and sexual assault, crime, and online safety.